Cross Validation in R: What You Must Know in 2025?

 Making a machine learning model function accurately on unseen data is a key challenge.
 To assess its performance, the model must be tested on data points not used during training.
 These unseen data points help evaluate the model's accuracy.

-Compared to other evaluation techniques, Cross-validation in R is generally less biased, easier to understand, and straightforward to apply.
+Compared to other evaluation techniques, Cross validation in R is generally less biased, easier to understand, and straightforward to apply.
 This makes it a powerful method for selecting the optimal model for a given task.

-Cross-validation follows a common approach:
+Cross validation in R follows a common approach:

 Function |